 In the first part of this sound design tutorial series we will be learning how to integrate FMOD Studio with Unity and setup a few basic audio events using only the scripts and features that FMOD provides.
-In the rest of the series we’ll be looking at calling and tweaking FMOD events via code, doing some cool stuff with occlusion and physics sounds using filters and parameter changes at run-time.
-We will also be looking at adding the Google Resonance plugin, creating super-realistic audio environments for use with AR & VR games and applications.
+In Part 2 we’ll be looking at calling and tweaking FMOD events via code, doing some cool stuff with occlusion and physics sounds using filters and parameter changes at run-time.

 How does this all help you?
 Well for starters, FMOD Studio integration makes it really easy to setup most of the audio logic you’ll ever need in your games with just a few clicks!
 For a little bit of time spent setting up a Unity project with FMOD, you will save heaps in the long run.
 And it’s all free!